julifmontoya/django-blog-temp/README.md

 - Connect your GitHub repository via "Connect to GitHub"
 - Set up your config vars.
 - Enable either "Automatic Deploy”

+## 12. Credits and references
+Background image of a stage viewed from the crowd, artwanted